phpmyadmin/phpmyadmin/faq.rst

 last row of the range.
 This works everywhere you see rows, for example in Browse mode or on the Structure page.

-.. _faq_6_27:
+.. _faq6_27:

 6.27 What format strings can I use?
 -----------------------------------

-In all places where phpMyAdmin accepts format strings, you can use
-@VARIABLE@ expansion and strftime format strings.
+In all places where phpMyAdmin accepts format strings, you can use ``@VARIABLE@`` expansion and `strftime <http://php.net/strftime>`_ format strings.
 The expanded variables depend on a context (for example, if you haven't chosen a table, you can not get the table name), but the following variables can be used:

 .. _wysiwyg: